 It is important for all patients with macular degeneration to monitor their vision with home amsler grid testing.
-Weekly amsler grid monitoring can signal if there may be a change in your vision due to the macular degeneration.
+Weekly Amsler grid monitoring can signal if there may be a change in your vision due to macular degeneration.
 It is recommended to cover each eye separately when looking at the grid, about 14-16 inches away from your face.
 If you notice changes in the grid appearance from week to week, such as lines missing or becoming wavy and distorted, it is important to call your doctor’s office as this could signal a change in your macular degeneration.

 Our Patients Are Talking